nestordemeure/nestordemeure.github.io/content/writing/guides/ideas.md

 I developed the abovementioned process organically while working simultaneously in various problem-solving and creativity centered fields ([academic research](/content/about/research), [software engineering](/content/about/software) and [mentalism](/content/about/mentalism)).

+I want to stress that this process is not the only way to try and produce good idea, it is just my preferred approach and an approach that is reproducible.
 Since then, I found that making a habit of thinking about problems, writing my ideas and organizing them has been extremely valuable in *all* fields where I applied it.

 I highly recommend that you try it.